-According to our 21st Century Bride Survey the average couple take 12 months to plan their big day.
+According to our National Wedding Survey, the average couple take 18 months to plan their big day.
 If you are anything but average then you may want to forgo the long months of planning and get married within six months of getting engaged.

 Your Six Month Wedding Planning Timeline